Last Updated: May 27, 2020

 Sharing can happen within our Services and outside it when you take certain actions.
 For example:

-When you comment on, share or like a replay using Unity’s game replay Service (Everyplay), your replay, like or comments will be visible to other Users.
+When you comment on or share an Article using Unity’s Connect service, your comments or posts will be visible to other Users.

 When you share a replay on a social network – depending on your privacy settings at the relevant social network – some Users of the relevant social network will be able to see the replay.